 It can be weird and uncomfortable asking for experiences instead of toys.
-Some family members might not be open to it, but explain why you want less items and more experiences.
+Some family members might not be open to it, but explain why you want fewer items and more experiences.
 Let those who are close to you know that the pictures and memories of those experiences will last far longer than any toy and they’re helping to foster your child’s likes and grow their skills.

 Think back to when you were a kid.
-What are your fondest memories of?
-For me it was eating Mexican food at a local spot with my parents and being able to order a shirley temple, trips to Disneyland, digging in the dirt and making mud pies, and warm days spent on the beach.
+What are your fondest memories?
+For me, it was eating Mexican food at a local spot with my parents and being able to order a shirley temple, trips to Disneyland, digging in the dirt and making mud pies, and warm days spent on the beach.
 I have very few memories of toys and our family didn’t travel much, but Travel is in the plans for our family and I hope they’ll support it by gifting experiences on our travels for our kids.

 ++This post contains affiliate links.
-I earn a small commission to help with upkeep of my blog.
+I earn a small commission to help with the upkeep of my blog.